picklu/flask-reuploads/README.rst

 .. code-block:: bash

-    $ pip install `Flask-Reuploaded`
+    $ pip install `Flask-Reuploads`

-`Flask-Reuploaded` is a drop-in replacement.
+`Flask-Reuploads` is not a drop-in replacement.

-This means you do not have to change a single line of code.
+Instead of importing from "flask_reuploaded" you need to import from "flask_reuploads".

+That means, I have changed the package name from flask_reuploaded to flask_reuploads to avoid any conflicts when using pipreqs.

 Installation